NiftySchiftyTools/pr_diff_tasks/README.md

     comments: []
     # List of Collaborators to request reviews from when struct is triggered
     reviewers: []
-    # List of Collaborators to assign PR to when struct is triggered (limit 10)
+    # List of Collaborators to assign PR to when struct is triggered (limit 10 total)
     assignees: []
     # List of Github Teams to request reviews from
     teams: []